lucidrains/nuwa-pytorch/README.md

 - [ ] add reversible networks and feedforward chunking, a la Reformer, to save on memory
 - [ ] allow for variable lengthed videos in sparse 3dna non-causal attention
 - [ ] add shift token in decoder for cheap powerful RPE
+- [ ] support kernel sizes different along each dimension for sparse 3dna

 ## Citations